 New York City produced numerous great NBA players, and Kenny Anderson is one of them.
 Anderson made a name for himself playing for the New Jersey Nets in the early ’90s, in which he earned his only All-Star appearance.
 That Nets squad from the early ’90s was exceptional, having a solid group of players that were able to make several playoff appearances but couldn’t get past the second round.

 In a recent interview for the Heavy podcast, Anderson talked about the impact players from NYC had on the NBA and how there was always a great pool of talented players in the city.
-Numerous of them went to become pros and left their mark on the league.
+Numerous of them became pros and left their mark on the league.

 Anderson talked about his favorite starting lineup that consists of some of the most famous names in NBA history, and they all came from his home city.